 Keurig K-Café — At a Glance:

 The K-Café is Keurig’s specialty drink maker, promising to brew delicious lattes and cappuccinos, along with the usual coffee.
+It’s a feature-heavy premium brewer.
 But does it do everything it promises, and should you try it for yourself?

 The bottom line is that this is an impressive single-serve brewer.
 The K-Café can brew a range of drinks, works with all K-Cups, and features an easy-to-use, effective milk frother.
 It has an impressive set of controls, like brew size and strength options, and useful features like descaling and low water alerts.

 The negatives?
 This model has a big footprint, a large water reservoir, and a bulky frother.
 If you don’t have a lot of room in your kitchen, it may be too large.
 It’s also not one of Keurig’s cheapest models, so it won’t work as well for tight budgets.
 And if you’re interested in fun colors, you’ll probably want to look elsewhere — like at the bright Keurig Mini.

 A Quick Look

 |Models:||K-Café, K-Café Special Edition|

 |Cup Sizes:||6, 8, 10, and 12 ounces|

 |Compatible Pods:||All K-Cup pods and Keurig’s reusable K-Cup|